Factsheet

 What happens if I am sick on the days when there is a strike?

-If you are off sick on a strike day, you must notify your line manager of your sickness absence as required by the University’s reporting of sickness absence procedures.
+If you are off sick on a strike day, you must notify your line manager of your sickness absence as required by the University’s reporting of sickness absence procedures, normally within one hour of your contracted start time.
 It should be noted that while for absence lasting not more than 7 days the 'self-certificate' DSS Sickness Benefit Claim Form will normally be sufficient certification, the University reserves the right, to require an employee to submit a medical certificate from their General Practitioner.

 Does taking strike action affect continuous service?